 - Some medications - most commonly angiotensin-converting enzyme (ACE) inhibitors.

-Which foods contain potassium?
+Which foods are high in potassium?

 Potassium is present in many different foods, particularly in fruit and vegetables.
 Therefore, making sure that you have at least five portions of fruit and vegetables daily is very important.